ssbc/ssb-schema-validation/README.md

 Here's how to use it:

-Organise your schemas in version directories, and draw each set together with an index.js that returns an object which contains all the schemas stores by their name as key e.g. ``'root'``
+Organise your schemas in version directories, and draw each set together with an index.js that returns an object which contains all the schemas stores by their name as key e.g. ``'post'``

 Ensure our message declares a verision, else we'll get an error.
 ```js